May 2013: Into the Northern Territory Outback

-May 2013: I had long dreamed of visiting the Northern Territory outback of Australia, the landscape that inspired Crocodile Dundee.
-Even though I lived in Australia for a few months when I was 20, I never made it out this way.
-Since I was already in the neighborhood, visiting Timor-Leste-A Few Days in One of the World’s Newest Countries, Timorleste | Venture The Planet and Komodo Island-Hiring a Skiff to See the Giant Dragons of Komodo Island and Walking Through a Snake Cave in Waist High Bat Excrement in Search of Reticulated Pythons | Venture The Planet, I decided to fly to Darwin, rent a car, and spend four days exploring Kakadu National Park.
+Since I was already “in the neighborhood,” exploring Timor-Leste (A Few Days in One of the World’s Newest Countries) and Komodo Island (Hiring a Skiff to See the Giant Dragons of Komodo Island and Walking Through a Snake Cave in Waist High Bat Excrement), I decided to seize the opportunity.
+I flew to Darwin, rented a car, and spent four days exploring Kakadu National Park.
 To keep costs down, I camped every night in my tent.

-The Northern Territory did not disappoint.
-I had worried that Kakadu might be overcrowded due to its fame, but it was surprisingly quiet.
-Most hiking trails, I had entirely to myself.
-As a huge reptile fan, I was especially excited to see crocodiles in their natural habitat, and this trip did not let me down.
-The Adelaide River has some of the biggest crocodiles in the world, with a population of around 100,000—the largest anywhere.
+As a huge reptile enthusiast, I was especially excited to see crocodiles in their natural habitat, and this trip did not let me down.
+The Adelaide River is home to some of the biggest crocodiles in the world, with a staggering population of around 100,000—the largest anywhere on Earth.

 Kakadu National Park